Note: As of 2015-16 academic year the program has been reduced from 96 credits to 90 credits.

 When all required documentation is received the applicant‘s file will be reviewed by the Admissions & Evaluations Committee.
 Applicants conditionally admitted will have an interview with three members of the faculty during their first semester.
 The interview team is responsible for recommending that the conditional admission be changed to a full admission.
 The interviewers may also advise that admission to the program is not recommended.

 M.Div.
 Program Outline

 M.Div.
 Required Reading List

-The M.Div. degree is awarded upon the completion of 96 credit units distributed as follows: 22 core courses (66 credits), 8 elective courses (24 credits) and field education (6 credits).
+The M.Div. degree is awarded upon the completion of 90 credit units distributed as follows: 22 core courses (66 credits), 4 elective courses (12 credits), field education (6 credits), the integrative seminar and the comprehensive exam (3 credits), and the theological synthesis (3 credits).
 All requirements for credit in the M.Div. program are normally met through 400/500 level courses.
-M.Div.
-Students are also required to:
+M.Div. students are also required to:

-- Normally, all requirements for the degree should be completed within six years from the date of initial registration in the program.
-Extenuating circumstances may allow for an extension to be granted by the Dean of the Theology.
+Normally, all requirements for the degree should be completed within six years from the date of initial registration in the program.
+Extenuating circumstances may allow for an extension to be granted by the Academic Dean.

 Theological field education is based on the assumption that theology should not only inform pastoral practice, but that the lived experience of ministry should inform theology.
 The basic goal of this component of the program is the integration of one‘s theology through a process of experiential learning.
 Broadly speaking, its objectives are: personal growth and development, acquisition of pastoral skills for various settings, and learning to do theology in a practical context.
 Ordinarily this is accomplished through a ministry practicum completed in the second or third year of the M.Div. program.
 This involves a time commitment of 10 to 12 hours per week throughout the academic year.